DataDog/hiring-engineers/answers.md

 When referencing the API documentation you may have also noticed each call can be written in Python and Ruby as well.
 This means you could write any of the Datadog APIs directly into your code.

 For example you could tie the `Create a Dashboard` API into your autoscaling instances.
-Everytime your server count increased due to demand you would automatically have dashboards created for you letting you track all the important metrics of those instances.
+Everytime your server count increased due to demand you would automatically have dashboards created with them tracking all their metrics.
 As the instance count scaled back in, you could use the `Delete a Dashboard` API to ensure all your no-longer needed dashboards were automatically deleted.

 ### Anomalies

 Before we move on I wanted to make sure and callout the Anomaly graph that we created earlier, as it's one of Datadog's biggest differentiators.

 In the next section you'll see how you can monitor your data and create alerts when the data you're monitoring meets specified criteria.
 While almost any monitoring software can trigger an alert when a certain threshold is eclipsed, the Datadog anomaly graph is unique in how it compiles historical performance of a specific metric to flag truly "abnormal" activity.

-For example a game developer may have an alert set for when their autoscaling server/instance count eclipses a specified threshold.
+Building off the example of autoscaling instances, a game developer may have an alert set for when their autoscaling server/instance count eclipses a specified threshold.
 If the alert gets triggered on a Friday night it's likely redundant as the majority of their users are active weekend nights and there's probably an existing process to provision more servers if needed.

 The more relevant information might actually be the opposite, if the server count stays unchanged or low through the Friday night.
 The normal alert wouldn't go off since the threshold wasn't eclipsed but the anomaly graph would flag the unusually low server usage.
 This in turn may motivate the game company to boost their marketing efforts and/or run an in-game promotion the next weekend to recooperate that user base or, at the very least, scale down server usage to save costs.